Faculty and Departments Study Abroad

 As a reminder, deadlines for submitting proposals are as follows:

-Please contact the Executive Director of Global Education if you are interested in developing a study abroad program as early as possible since the review process can take upwards of 3 months.
+Please contact the Associate Dean of Global Education if you are interested in developing a study abroad program as early as possible since the review process and pending legal counsel review can take upwards of 6 months.